 It was dated and smaller, but it was clean and empty, which wasn't expected because there were loads of people getting ready to line up for the Fantasmic show.

 Animal Kingdom has a surprising number of bathrooms scattered all around the park.
-That was a good thing for us since it was the hottest day that we were on vacation, and we were drinking more water than normally do.
+That was a good thing for us since it was the hottest day that we were on vacation, and we were drinking more water than we normally do.

 9. Festival of the Lion King and Walkway to Pandora

 If you don't mind walking a little bit, there is a nice restroom beyond the Festival of the Lion King show.
-Of course, if you get there right after a show finishes, it may be busy, but when I went it was completely empty.
+Of course, if you get there right after a show finishes, it may be busy, but when I went, it was completely empty.

 It's a little bit beyond the show entrance and down a pathway that doesn't really have much else on it, but heads towards Pandora.

-It is definitely a hidden gem bathroom at this park.
+It's definitely a hidden gem bathroom at this park.

 10. Creature Comforts (Starbucks)

 Around the corner, on the side of the Starbucks, there is a bathroom.
-I was stunned at how empty it was because the Starbucks was busy, and we were packed into the park like Sardines that day.
+I was stunned at how empty it was because the Starbucks was busy, and we were packed into the park like sardines that day.